Tibiritabara/tic-tac-toe-challenge/README.md

 * To run the server just execute `pipenv run python main.py`.
 This will run the project on the port 8000.

 Now in order to run the tests please run:
-* Run `PIPENV_DOTENV_LOCATION=.env.test pipenv run python unittest app/tests/tests.py` in order to override the .env file and use the testing configuration
+* Run `PIPENV_DOTENV_LOCATION=.env.test pipenv run python -m unittest app/tests/tests.py` in order to override the .env file and use the testing configuration

+## How to extend
+The GameBot class uses an attribute called strategy.
+This strategy is the way the bot calculates its next move.
+By default it uses the RandomStrategy built-in within the project, which just takes the available cells in the board and picks a random one that it will be the bot next move.
+The goal is to even support implementations of machine learning algorithms (using reinforcement learning) into the calculation of the bot next move.
+The way to create new strategies is just to create a new class inheriting from app.engine.AbstractBotStrategy and then when instancing the bot, set the strategy attribute to the new created strategy.
+The strategy must accept a board state, and the bot symbol to play by implementing the move method.

+## Possible improvements
+Due to time constraints there is a lot of room for improvement.
+One of the recognized improvements are:
+* The way to ensure that the AI user is executed is on the Application creation.
+This should be part of the build process, not of the application execution process.
+* Better support for bots and association of a given bot with a given strategy.
+* Proper separation between single player and multiplayer games.
+* Support for Swagger and OpenAPI
+* Better logging for debugging.

 ## Final words
 The code is completely documented and the tests have a 90+% coverage.
-There are lots of improvements that can be made, starting with logging.

 Im thankful for the opportunity and I hope this project gives you a better understanding of my skills and how do I like to design software.